 As we progress through the research plan we will post results and findings from the stakeholder focus groups, surveys, interviews, case studies and the data analysis on usage and sales of the open access monographs and control group titles in the pilot.

 Year 1 findings:

-View the findings from our first annual benchmarking survey with project participants including the authors of the titles in the pilot and our steering group members.
+View the findings from our first benchmarking survey with project participants including the authors of the titles in the pilot and our steering group members.

 View the findings of the survey of humanities and social science researchers that explored their attitudes towards open access, publisher services, reading preferences, scholarly communications and Creative Commons.

 Year 2 findings:

 Read the summaries of our learned societies case studies where we interviewed a range of members and staff from the the Royal Historical Society and the Regional Studies Association.

 View the infographic that visualises all the activites and processes that authors and publishers undertake in creating and publishing a monograph.